Deepest-Project/Hosting-School/README.md

 # Hosting-School
-History of hosting and summer/winter school presented at Deepest
+History of hosting and summer/winter school presented at Deepest.
+For overview presentation please refer hosting period for covered years.

 ### Category
 ```